o3de/o3de.org/content/docs/user-guide/gems/reference/network/http-requestor.md

 ## C\+\+ API

+{{< note >}}
+This content is in the process of being moved to https://o3de.org/docs/api/gems/httprequestor/class_http_requestor_1_1_http_requestor_requests.html
+{{< /note >}}

-The HttpRequestor gem has separate sets of APIs for adding requests and adding text requests.
+The HttpRequestor Gem has two sets of APIs: one set for making requests that return json responses and one set for return string (text) responses.

 ### AddRequest, AddRequestWithHeaders, AddRequestWithHeadersAndBody

-You can use the `AddRequest`, `AddRequestWithHeaders`, and `AddRequestWithHeadersAndBody` APIs to send generic HTTP requests to any website and receive the returned data in JSON format.
+Use the `AddRequest`, `AddRequestWithHeaders`, and `AddRequestWithHeadersAndBody` APIs to send generic HTTP requests to any website and receive the returned data in JSON format.
 The methods return the data received in the `callback` parameter.

 #### Syntax